Childwall Woods and Fields Butterfly Survey

 The Common Blue is the most common of all the blue butterflies but is quite spectacular in its appearance.
 There is a great variation in the colour blue of this species and the females are often brownish in colour.
 It enjoys grassland and clearings in woodland so we can expect to see it on our site from June to autumn although you might see one between May and September.

-Please email into us if you do see this beauty as it wasn’t on our records for 2019.
+Please email us if you do see this beauty as it wasn’t on our records for 2019 or 2020.

 The Comma Butterfly is named after the small white punctuation mark on its underwing shown below (left).
 When its wings are closed it is camouflaged as a dead leaf however when open, its wings are a beautiful mottled orange with scalloped edges ( below right).
 Unfortunately, this medium-sized butterfly is not often seen these days but maybe you will spot one on the woodland edges.
 Let us know if you do.